Robust Modality-incomplete Anomaly Detection: A Modality-instructive Framework with Benchmark: Experiments

 \subsection{Ablation Study}

-To evaluate the effectiveness of each module in \method{}, we conducted comprehensive ablation experiments focusing on three key modules: 2D\&3D feature extraction (FE), Adaptive Instruction Fusion (AIF), and Real-Pseudo Hybrid Detection (RPHD).
-Comparing the data in Tab. \ref{tab:ablation_study}, it is evident that each module we designed enhanced the performance of baseline.
-The three modules contributed to improvements in the P-AUROC metric by $1.4\%$, $3.5\%$, and $2.9\%$, and in the AUPRO metric by $4.2\%$, $8.5\%$, and $10.5\%$, respectively.
+To evaluate effectiveness of each module in \textbf{RADAR}, we conducted comprehensive ablation studies on three key components: Modality-Incomplete Instruction (MII), Adaptive Learning Module (ALM), and Double-Pseudo Hybrid Module (DPHM).
+As shown in Tab.~\ref{tab:ablation_study}, each module significantly improves baseline performance.
+At $50\%$ 3D point cloud missing rate, these modules increase I-AUROC by $1.3$ points ($1.6\%$), $0.6$ points ($0.8\%$), and $0.9$ points ($1.1\%$), and AUPRO by $1.1$ points ($1.3\%$), $0.4$ points ($0.5\%$), and $0.7$ points ($0.8\%$) respectively.
+At $70\%$ missing rate, modules improve I-AUROC by $1.8$ points ($2.7\%$), $0.6$ points ($0.9\%$), and $1.3$ points ($1.9\%$), and AUPRO by $1.6$ points ($2.3\%$), $0.5$ points ($0.7\%$), and $1.0$ points ($1.4\%$).

+The results reveal that the MII contributes most to performance gains, proving its effect for modality-missing scenarios.
+The DPHM shows secondary importance, reflecting its overfitting mitigation.
+Finally, the role of ALM shows that dynamic parameter learning enhances performance.
+Similar experimental patterns are observed for other modality-missing cases, as presented in Appendix Sec.~8.